Running Start

 • Control disclosure of certain portions of their educational records.

-• FERPA applies to Running Start students equally, meaning that we are legally prohibited from sharing a WSU Tri-Cities Running Start student’s FERPA-protected information with others.
+• FERPA applies to Running Start students equally, meaning that WSU is legally prohibited from sharing a WSU Tri-Cities Running Start student’s FERPA-protected information with others.
+This means that parents may not obtain any of their student’s education records without the written consent of the student.

 • While parents understandably have an interest in their student’s academic progress, they aren’t automatically granted access to a student’s educational records.
 Parents are encouraged to ask their students directly about academic information.
-If parents call our office, we are not allowed to disclose FERPA-protected information.
+Students may provide third-party access for their guardian to view grades and other portions of their education record via myWSU.

 Olivia Ledezma Headshot